CyberFlameGO/svnpython/Doc/documenting/index.rst

 `reStructuredText`_, developed by the `docutils`_ project, amended by custom directives and using a toolset named `Sphinx`_ to postprocess the HTML output.

-This document describes the style guide for our documentation as well as the custom reStructuredText markup introduced by Sphinx to support Python documentation and how it should be used.
+This document describes the style guide for our documentation, the custom reStructuredText markup introduced to support Python documentation and how it should be used, as well as the Sphinx build system.

 .. _reStructuredText: http://docutils.sf.net/rst.html
 .. _docutils: http://docutils.sf.net/